adamspanier/Distributed-Systems-Security/Documentation/Methodology.md

 ### 2.1 Review Results

-After conduction the systematic literature review described above, twenty (20) relevant pieces of literature were added to the research corpus.
+After conduction the systematic literature review described above, nineteem (19) relevant pieces of literature were added to the research corpus.
 From these works, _____ categories emerged.
 The annotated bibliography produced in this literature survey can be found [HERE](https://github.com/adamspanier/Distributed-Systems-Security/blob/main/Documentation/AnnotatedBibliography.md).

 ### Citations